ellisonbg/py4science/book/whirlwind_tour.rst

-noticed that the figure was not redrawn after the call to ``autofmt_xdate``: this is a design decision in matplotlib to only automatically update the figure when pyplot plotting functions are called, and otherwise defer drawing until explcitly asked to in a draw commands.
+noticed that the figure was not redrawn after the call to ``autofmt_xdate``: this is a design decision in matplotlib to only automatically update the figure when pyplot plotting functions are called, and otherwise defer drawing until explicitly asked to in a draw commands.
 Since ``autofmt_xdate`` is an *API* command, not a *pyplot* command, it did not automatically trigger a redraw.